JeannotM/DynamicDifficulty/README.md

 ## Commands, Permissions and explanations
 The Commands aren't case sensitive, meaning both remove and ReMoVe will result in the same function being executed.
 Also applies to /aFFinIty.
 This does not work on player names though
+If you want to change the settings of the world you'll need to replace the <user> part with world
 ```
 /Affinity set <user> <number>
 perm: affinity.set